mathursuchit/pr-review-agent/README.md

 # PR Review Agent

-I built this to explore what it actually takes to put an LLM-based system into production, not just get it working in a notebook.
-The agent reviews GitHub pull requests for security issues, logic errors, and missing tests.
-The interesting part is everything around the LLM call: how you handle untrusted input, control cost, catch hallucinations, and measure quality over time.
+Built to explore what it actually takes to put an LLM-based system into production, not just get it working in a notebook.
+Reviews GitHub pull requests for security issues, logic errors, and missing tests.
+The interesting part is everything around the LLM call: handling untrusted input, controlling cost, catching hallucinations, and measuring quality over time.

 ## Architecture